feathr-ai/feathr-online/python/README.md

 * Because of the asynchronous nature of the lookup function, it's recommended to use `asyncio` compatible libraries to implement the lookup function, traditional blocking libraries may cause the performance issue, e.g. use [`aiohttp`](https://pypi.org/project/aiohttp/) or [`HTTPX`](https://pypi.org/project/httpx/) instead of `Requests`.
 * This package only supports `asyncio`,  `Twisted` or `Gevent` based libraries are not supported.
 * In order to lookup data from a standard JSON-based HTTP API, you can use builtin HTTP client instead of implementing your own lookup function, register the lookup data source either in a JSON string or a `dict` with correct content, detailed doc is at [here](https://github.com/windoze/piper#lookup-data-source-definition).
+* The `feathrpiper` also has built support of SqlServer/AzureSQL and Sqlite3, you can use them directly without implementing your own lookup function.

 Integration with Other Web-Service Frameworks
 ---------------------------------------------